 These are full time, non-tenure track, renewable positions.
 Initial appointment is for three years, subject to successful annual review; subsequent appointment is for a three-year term, with the possibility for promotion.
 Lecturers will teach six courses per academic year, to be distributed 3-3 or 4-2 across the fall and spring semesters as needed.
 A commitment to service is also welcome.
 All Expository Writing Program faculty are expected to participate in faculty development; new faculty are required to attend a week-long intensive faculty orientation before the semester begins.

 EWP provides first-year writing courses for students at NYU’s College of Arts and Science; Meyer College of Nursing; Silver School of Social Work; Steinhardt School of Education, Culture, and Human Development; Stern School of Business; Tandon School of Engineering; Tisch School of the Arts.
 Individual sections typically draw from multiple schools.

 Successful applicants will be strong writers who have demonstrated outstanding mastery of writing in their field and excellence in college-level teaching, and who have carefully considered the role of writing in undergraduate education.
 We welcome and encourage applicants from across the disciplines.

 Preferred qualifications include any combination of the following:

-- 5 or more years’ experience teaching composition and/or other writing-intensive courses as the instructor of record;
+● 5 or more years’ experience teaching composition, creative writing, or other writing-intensive courses as the instructor of record;

-● experience teaching in a diverse, multilingual environment; and
+● experience teaching in a diverse, multilingual environment.